ddevault/TrueCraft/_posts/2015-02-11-Completed-fluid-dynamics.md

 The code was refactored to move the fluid dynamics into a shared simulation provider, and then applied to both water and lava.
-This should allow modders in the future to create new kinds of fulids (I belive rivers of milk have been suggested).
+This should allow modders in the future to create new kinds of fulids (I believe rivers of milk have been suggested).
 On top of that, yesterday's implementation came with a handful of bugs that were tracked down and resolved.